stuartpb/loquate/README.md

 - **onbool**: The behavior to use when encountering elements without pair separators (eg. `?keybyitself&anotherlonelykey`).
 If unrecognized, treats the element as a key and assigns it the value of **boolval**.
-  - `"undefined"`: Assign the key to the value of `undefined`.
+  - `'undefined'`: Assign the key to the value of `undefined`.
 (This is controlled by **onbool** because setting **boolval** to `undefined` will cause it to use the default value.
-  - `"ignore"`: Ignore completely.
+  - `'ignore'`: Ignore completely.
-  - `"both"`: Assign the key at the name of the element to the value of the element.
+  - `'both'`: Assign the key at the name of the element to the value of the element.
-  - `"value"` Assign the value of the element to the key named in **boolval**.
+  - `'value'` Assign the value of the element to the key named in **boolval**.
+    (If multiple values are present in this fashion, they will be assigned to the key accoring to the behavior specified in **multidef**.)
 - **boolval**: In the absence of a recognized value for **onbool**, the value to assign to keys without specified values.
 Defaults to `true` if `boolval` is `undefined`.
+- **multidef**: Which behavior to use when encountering the same key multiple times.
+    - `'first'`: Only use the dirst definition of the value.
+    - `'last'`: Only use the last definition of the value.
+    - `'always'`: Use an array for every value, defined multiple times or not.
+      - This allows for closer matching of Python's behavior.

 ## Compatiblity

 Query string handling is surprisingly ill-defined, and different environments have different behaviors.
-Here are the options to match their results.
+Here are the options to match the behavior of other querystring parsing implementations.

 ### Node querystring module
 ```js